Anouar1611/Anouar1611.github.io/_posts/2020-06-14-Dependency-Injection.md

-> Let's see now what is Coupling in Java and what is the difference between Tightly Coupled Objects and Looselt Coupled Objects
+> Let's see now what is Coupling in Java and what is the difference between Tightly Coupled Objects and Loosely Coupled Objects

  Coupling in Java plays an important role when you work with Java Classes and Objects.
 It basically refers to the extent of knowledge one class knows about the other class.